WoodRust/ConquestCalculator/Blueprint/spec.md

 # Conquest Probability Calculator - Technical Specification

 ## Project Overview
 The Conquest Probability Calculator is a mobile application designed to help players of the tabletop wargame "Conquest: The Last Argument of Kings" make informed tactical decisions by providing mathematical predictions for combat outcomes.
-The app will calculate probability distributions for combat interactions between units, supporting melee combat initially with plans to expand to ranged attacks and magic.
+The app will calculate probability distributions for combat interactions between units, supporting melee combat, ranged attacks, spell damage, and character duels with comprehensive special rule support.

 ## Architecture